Digital Sundial

 Advantage of the Hines digital sundial over other timekeeping devices of any type:

-- A digital clock without electrical power.
+- A digital clock without the need of electrical power.

 Sundial Resources: